Imprint | Privacy Policy

 • Unlocked when you submit fail task

-• Unlocking suggested by students last year
+• Unlocking suggested by students in 2023

 • New tasks on the “Completion Progress” in Learnweb